-- The first integer (n) is the number of samples (rows of data) to follow. - The second integer is the number of analyte (chemistry) values per sample. - The units of each data analyte column (e.g. ppm or mg/kg).
+- The first integer (n) is the number of samples (rows of data) to follow.
+You may specify "All" instead to use all data lines in the file. - The second integer is the number of analyte (chemistry) values per sample. - The units of each data analyte column (e.g. ppm or mg/kg).